 Which fertilizer to choose?

-Feed your Bonsai using the quantities and frequency as stated on the fertilizer’s packaging.
-You can choose to reduce the recommended quantity slightly for trees that are not in training anymore, to balance their growth instead of stimulating it.
-When using solid fertilizer it helps to use fertilizer covers, which make sure the fertilizer stays in place.
+You can choose to slightly reduce the recommended quantity for trees that are no longer in training to balance their growth, instead of stimulating it.
+When using solid fertilizer it helps to use fertilizer covers to make sure the fertilizer stays in place.
 Never overfeed your trees, as this will have serious consequences for their health.